StrucEng-Library-kfmresearch/strucenglib-website/tutorial_edit_website.md

 ## Edit a Page
 The content pages are written in markdown and are available in the [./docs](./docs) folder.
 Edit a markdown file in the Github file editor.
 Changes are redeployed upon a new commit.
+The status of the update of the changes can be found under the Github tab "Actions".

 <p align="left">
 <img src="https://user-images.githubusercontent.com/2311941/196965370-33f40404-eb83-4015-a1c6-c1cc770aa6ff.png" alt="strucenglib" width="400"/>